imjoy-team/ImJoy/web/public/docs/user_manual.md

     # windows
     # $env:Path = '%systemdrive%%homepath%\ImJoyApp;%systemdrive%%homepath%\ImJoyApp\Scripts;' + $env:Path;
     ```
-1. Execute the the following command in the terminal.
+1. Execute the following command in the terminal.
 This will download all files necessary for offline access.
     ```
     python -m imjoy --serve
     ```